Yunle-Lee/Yunle-Lee/README.md

 ## tele：`16602560207`          QQmail  `3910387373@qq.com`
 ## Projects:
+- 👾 **[Leema.cpp](https://github.com/Yunle-Lee/Leema.cpp)** - A TUI framework can run two or more models togerther  to compare the speed and quality `CAN DIY THE DISPLAY`
 - 💕 **[Takaji desktop cutie](https://github.com/Yunle-Lee/Takaji_the_desktop_cutie)** - A desktopPet run with the foundation of DEEPSEEK api key
 - 💻 **[Touchwithchat](https://github.com/Yunle-Lee/Touchwithchat/tree/main)** - A deepseekapi-based panel that u can switch between chatting&controlling the PC
 - 🧑‍💻 **[Geegle](https://github.com/Yunle-Lee/Deegle)** - A simple asf panel that use the Deepseek api key and imitate Google Chrime panel `NO CHEATING JUST FUN`